ccnmtl/phtcstatic/content/programevaluation/randomized-controlled-trials.md

 The two rows represent the two groups.
 The Rs indicate that the groups are randomly assigned.
 The Os indicate when outcomes are measured.
 In this case, both groups provide a baseline measure and a post-test.
 Note that only the first group has an X, which means that they are exposed to the intervention.

 Is it possible to have randomly assigned groups in our ShapeTracker evaluation?
-Do you think the following would give us a randomized controlled design?
+For the questions below, determine if the following scenarios would give us a randomized controlled design by selecting “Yes” or “No.”

 <div class="cases">
 <div class="casetitle">